1. Purpose

 Safeguarding Champions

-The Board will actively support the further development of the Safeguarding Champions initiative and aims to increase the number of Champions each year.
-A dedicated Safeguarding Champions webpage has been set up to provide up to date information for new and existing Champions.
+The Board will actively support the further development of the Safeguarding Champions initiative to improve engagement with local communities and services.
+A dedicated Safeguarding Champions webpage provides information for new and existing Champions.
+As well as receiving the TSAB Newsletter, Safeguarding Champions will also receive a quarterly Safeguarding Champions Bulletin.
 The role of a Safeguarding Champions includes;

 Safeguarding Champions may do this by: